Education Action Planning

 Actions and priority areas that are identified through regular quality assurance mechanisms including student surveys and TEF metrics, are recorded in the school’s Education Action Plan (EAP).
 Actions in the EAP should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
 Priority areas should be more strategic covering larger themes but must be linked to actions which specify how these will be addressed.
 Actions that require resourcing input from the Faculty should be recorded in the EAP, describing how the school intends to take forward resourcing requests with the faculty.

-The Integrated Planning Process (IPP) thumbnail is a strategic, forward looking overview of the school’s direction over the next four years.
-The thumbnail is not supposed to be comprehensive and remains an iterative document of the school’s strategic direction.
+The Integrated Planning Process (IPP) is a strategic, forward looking overview of the school’s direction over the next four years.
+The IPP is not supposed to be comprehensive and remains an iterative document of the school’s strategic direction.
 It can be used to flag resourcing issues that have been raised with the faculty, which may have also been recorded in the EAP.

 Outcomes from the University Quality Team reviews will feed into the school and faculty IPP.